As a

 Kenton was later named as the 20th Jimmy Lyons Scholar to Berklee College of Music, a four-year, full tuition award.

-Chase additionally won the 2011 composition Competition award and gained admission to the Next Generation Jazz Orchestra, a triple-achievement that had never happened before
+Chase additionally won the 2011 composition Competition award and gained admission to the Next Generation Jazz Orchestra, a triple-achievement that had never happened before—or since.

 Morrin recently graduated from Harvard University with a B.A. in Computer Science, while he simultaneously got his M.M. in Jazz Composition from the New England Conservatory of Music.
 Chase is currently working on a second M.M. at Berklee College of Music’s Global Jazz Institute.